Palma: Plaza España Train Station Gets a New Look

 More comfort, more bike spaces and updated technology for a heavily used transport hub

 When the coffee in your cup is still steaming and the first commuters hurry across Plaza España, you quickly notice: the station is the heart of a city that is constantly on the move.
 The Balearic government wants that heart to beat a little stronger next year.
-About €3.6 million will be spent at the Estación Intermodal on works that passengers, cyclists and residents alike will feel.
+About €3.6 million will be spent at the Estación Intermodal on works that passengers, cyclists and residents alike will feel, according to a critical look at the Estació Intermodal modernization.

-What is planned sounds unspectacular but practical: after almost two decades the old escalators will be replaced.
+What is planned sounds unspectacular but practical: after almost two decades the old escalators will be replaced, as discussed in an article on new escalators at the Intermodal Station.
 Many of us know the squeak during the rush-hour climb and the brief hesitation when one of the steps sticks.
 New units mean less congestion and fewer stressed people with suitcases.
 Service offices will also be renewed, tactile guidance for visually impaired people will be updated, and entrance doors will be modernized — all measures you may not always notice consciously but that make getting through the station significantly more pleasant.

 Practical details are not lacking: fresh toilets and updated signage should help arrivals find their way more quickly.
 These measures are complemented by new information boards that make timetables and notices clearer.
 For Mallorca, where trains, buses and long-distance services are tightly scheduled on certain days, this is not a luxury but a daily relief.

-One point that stands out: up to 72 additional bicycle parking spaces are planned.
+One point that stands out: up to 72 additional bicycle parking spaces are planned, noted in an article on the Plaza España modernization.
 That is more than just a convenience for cyclists — it is a small signal toward sustainable mobility.
 Increasingly, you see people at the station with helmets, panniers or children in child seats getting off and continuing into the city by bike or switching from train to bike.
 More parking means fewer bikes left in the way and more often a choice for the bicycle over the car.

 The number of passengers makes it clear why this investment makes sense: the station now handles more than 16 million travellers a year.
 Those are tourists and commuters, taxis and delivery services, a murmur of voices and luggage.
 A tidy, safe and well-signposted station takes a lot of pressure out of this system — and you can feel it in the mood in the morning and the calm in the evening.